Content on this page requires a newer version of Adobe Flash Player.

 The chassis is under-slung made from American oak with 1/8inch steel flitch plates.
 The wood work on the wheels was done by Robert Hurford.
 The seat was from an early racing car.
 There are only rear wheel brakes.

-Most of the driver’s compartment is complete but the simpling pedal for starting will be fitted after the steering box which I am awaiting from the USA.
 There is no clutch – the torque is enough when the engine is simpled.
 The middle “steering wheel” is the throttle (or rear wheel steering).
 The car was controlled on dirt balancing the two wheels one with each hand.
 Apparently no other cars could keep up with it accelerating out of the bends as the steam pressure had built going into them.

 One must not forget that this car was 1905 and then state of the art using steam power.
 There was little concern for the brave (or foolish!) driver.